 For example, your monthly gross income is PHP 25,000, and your total monthly debt payments are PHP 9,500, your debt-to-income ratio is 38%.
 This means you spend 38% of your salary on monthly debt payments.

 It’s best to keep your ratio low because lenders may not approve your loan application if the ratio is too high.
 This is one of the top personal loan tips to keep in mind when getting a personal loan.

-You should learn about the types of personal loans in the market.
-You can get a secured or an unsecured personal loan, but what is the difference?
+Learn about the types of personal loans in the market.
+You can get a secured or an unsecured personal loan, but what’s the difference?

 A secured loan uses one of your assets as collateral.
 If you can’t repay the loan, your lender has the right to seize your asset, which may be your vehicle or property.
 Moreover, the lender may sell it to cover the money you owed.